CEO: Let's Focus on Asset Development For Kids

 These are two from their early childhood, ages 3-5, chart.

 The developmental assets are clear and serve as a checklist of sorts for us as parents.
-But as parents, you are not alone in helping your child become successful.
+But as parents, you are not alone in your efforts to uplift your kiddos.

 Thank You,